ghtx280/blickcss/README.md

 ### Small library for quickly creating styles via classes and special attributes.
-An alternative to Tailwind for those who write their own values.
+An alternative to Tailwind.

 ## Getting Started